letsencrypt/website/content/en/privacy.md

 ## What rights do European Economic Area relying parties, subscribers, and visitors have under GDPR, and how can I exercise them?

 We process personal data as described in this policy.
 We rely on your consent to send emails.
 When we collect IP addresses, we process that data based on contractual necessity of being able to demonstrate that the service performs as expected.
 Please note that we may be unable to delete information, including IP addresses, as this information is necessary for others to rely on in determining the trustworthiness of our certificates.
 In some cases, we may process personal data pursuant to legal obligation or to protect your vital interests or those of another person.

+Please note that your personal data may be collected from or transferred to jurisdictions where we and our service providers store or process data, including the United States.
+These jurisdictions may not provide the same level of data protection as your jurisdiction, including the EEA.
+We have taken steps to ensure that our service providers provide an adequate level of protection for the personal data of EEA residents, including by entering into data processing agreements using the European Commission-approved Standard Contractual Clauses, or by using other safeguards approved by the European Commission.
+You have a right to obtain details of the mechanism under which your personal information is transferring outside the EU by emailing us at the contact information below.

 Individuals located in the European Economic Area (EEA) have certain rights in respect to their personal information, including the right to access, correct, or delete personal data we process through your use of the site.
 If you're a relying party, subscriber, or visitor based in the EEA, you can: